 Use your oven less

 Ovens radiate a lot of heat which could make your home even hotter indoors.
-On hot days, try to cook exclusively using the microwave or the barbecue.
+So on hot days, try to cook exclusively using the microwave or the barbecue.
 Modern ovens are a lot less likely to expend heat as wasted energy – if you’re willing to make the investment, upgrading your old oven for a new one could help to keep your home cooler in the summer when you cook while also saving you money on your energy bill.

 Keep these easy tips in mind and find your cool and happy place to ride out the current heat wave.